-We’re getting a little bit excited about the launch of our direct service between Melbourne and Hong Kong on July 5th.
-In preparation for the inaugural flight, we reached out to an Australian ex-pat living in Sham Shui Po to uncover the best on offer in this buzzing metropolis.
-Over the following four-part blog series, we’ll weave our way through some of our favourite to eat, drink, shop and see in Hong Kong.
+Did you know, Virgin Australia is now flying daily return services between Melbourne and Hong Kong!
+To celebrate, we reached out to an Australian ex-pat living in Sham Shui Po to uncover the best on offer in this buzzing metropolis.
+Over the following three-part blog series, we’ll weave our way through some of our favourite to eat, drink, shop and see in Hong Kong.
 So let’s start with the most important part, food.

 Hong Kong is an eclectic culinary paradise where you can sample traditional Cantonese cuisine alongside French, Japanese, Vietnamese, Sichuanese and various gastronomic fusions.
 To get an authentic taste of Hong Kong, meander through the Dai Pai Dong (street food stalls).
 The eccentricity and scope of the street food can be a little overwhelming, but make sure you don’t miss the Lo Mai Gai, Char Sui Baau, Egg Waffles, Pineapple Buns, Siu Yuk and Claypot Rice.
 Once you’ve had your fill of Hong Kong’s hawkers, be sure to dine at an iconic Dim Sum tea house.
 Tim Ho Wan in Sham Shui Po comes highly recommended as a quintessential Dim Sum experience.
 Fun fact, this establishment is also renowned for being the cheapest Michelin Star restaurant in the world!

 After your fair share of the Cantonese cuisine, make sure you explore Hong Kong’s extensive and diverse dining scene.
 According to our expert ex-pat, here are some of the hot spots you won’t want to miss: